202212055Arkan/ngx-wysicat/README.md

 ### Plugin System

-NGX Rich Document Editor comes with a robust plugin architecture that includes:
+ngx-wysicat comes with a robust plugin architecture that includes:

 - **Text Toolbar** - Comprehensive text formatting with color selection, headings, lists, links, and more
 - **Block Creation** - Add various content blocks to your document